Islamic University of Technology: Mosque

 There is a mosque right at the heart of the campus.
-The mosque is two storied and with an adjacent minaret.
+The mosque is two storied and has an adjacent minaret.
 The mosque is open to the public during the Friday Jumma prayer.

 Athletics

 The university attaches great importance to co-curricular activities and encourages the students to participate in various games and sports.
-The Games and Sports Committee consisting of the student members and few staff members, looks after the indoor and outdoor games.
+The Games and Sports Committee, consisting of the student members and a few staff members, looks after the indoor and outdoor games.
 It also organizes the annual athletic competition.

 Sports infrastructure

 Student center

-The university has two student centers with TV room, newspapers room, indoor games room, facilities for board games, chess and Table Tennis tables.
+The university has two student centers with a TV room, a newspaper room, an indoor games room, facilities for board games, chess, and table tennis tables.

 Gymnasium

 The university gymnasium is a spacious area with an indoor basketball court and sporting equipment.